VincentDevi/Notflux/README.md

 ## **What can you do on this site ?**

 + See what tv series and movies are in the trending ( daily update )
-+ Search for a specific title in the search
++ Search for a specific title
 + Search a movie or a serie with a specific genre
 + You can find some information about the movie that clicked on and see a trailer of it
 + You can also find similar movies of the one you clicked on